Ne0n09/cloudflared-remotefalcon/README.md

 When changes are made to Remote Falcon sometimes it is necessary to pull a new image.
 The configuration script will ask if you want to rebuild the images which will run the commands below for you.

-To remove the current Remote Falcon images you will have to bring Remote Falcon down, remove the, and bring RF back up:
+To remove the current Remote Falcon images you will have to bring Remote Falcon down, remove the images, and bring RF back up from your remotefalcon directory:

 ```
 sudo docker compose down
 sudo docker image remove ui
 sudo docker image remove viewer
 sudo docker image remove control-panel
+sudo docker image remove plugins-api
 sudo docker compose up -d
 ```